Skip to content

 • Exclude knowledge the agent can discover from the codebase (types, structure, tests)

-CLAUDE.md files are loaded in full at the start of every session, consuming tokens alongside the conversation (docs).
-Bloated files consume context budget the agent needs for the actual task.
+Claude Code loads CLAUDE.md files in full at the start of every session, consuming tokens alongside the conversation (writing effective instructions).
+Bloated files use context budget the agent needs for its task.

-A monorepo with distinct services typically has different lint rules, test commands, and conventions per service.
-Without directory-level files, the root must either enumerate all variants (growing the instruction count until compliance degrades) or omit service-specific rules (forcing the agent to guess).
-Directory-level files solve this: each service documents its own conventions, and Claude Code loads them on demand when working in those directories.
+A monorepo with distinct services usually has different lint rules, test commands, and conventions per service.
+Without directory-level files, the root must list every variant (growing the instruction count until compliance degrades) or omit service-specific rules (forcing the agent to guess).
+Directory-level files solve this: each service documents its conventions, and Claude Code loads them on demand for that directory.

 Maintenance